 We will work with you to ensure that your claim is dealt with swiftly and that you get your money back as quickly as possible.
 If your veterinary bill is likely to exceed £250, it may be possible to arrange a Direct Claim, where your insurance company pays Castle Vets directly.

-Please read our Insurance Claim Policy for more information about submitting a claim.
+Please read the Castle Vets Insurance Claims Policy for more information about making and submitting a claim.

 How to find out more